Ralim/IronOS/Documentation/Flashing.md

 3. Enter DFU mode: press and hold (-) button at the back of the iron (do not release).
 4. Connect USB to PC, and USB-C to back of Pinecil, keep holding (-) button down.
 5. The screen will stay **black/off** to indicate the Pinecil is in DFU mode.
 This is normal.
-6. Once USB cable is connected at two ends, wait additional 10 seconds, then release the (-) button.
+6. After the USB cable is connected at both ends, wait additional 10 seconds, then release the (-) button.
 7. Open PowerShell or Command window.
 8. Change to the directory of the unzipped firmware files
 9. Using `dfu-util` you can flash the firmware using a command line like this: